 Hot melt glues are polymer based and are 100% solids, containing no solvents or water.
 They are also thermoplastic, solid at room temperature, but liquefy upon heating.
 The lack of water and solvents allows hot melts to attain peak bonding strength quickly.
 The mechanical bonds they create penetrate the bonding surface before solidifying as they cool down.

 The recommended temperature for most standard hot melt glues is 350°F. If the temperature is incorrect, you could experience pop opens, gelling, charring, smoking, or stringing issues.
 There are thousands of varying types of hot melt glues on the market, including low-temp and PUR hot melts.

 Refer to the technical data sheet (TDS) for the recommended application temperature.
 Download our hot melt troubleshooting guide for solutions to common operational issues.

 LIQUID WATER-BASED GLUE TEMPERATURE

-Liquid water-based glues are eco-friendly and non-toxic.
-They are used in a wide variety of applications and are commonly seen in case and carton sealing, packaging, woodworking, lamination, envelopes and other assembly work.
+Liquid water-based glues are generally eco-friendly and non-toxic.
+They are used in various applications and are commonly seen in case and carton sealing, packaging, woodworking, lamination, envelopes, and other assembly work.